-Total Therapy has been the driving force behind our extensive translational research, incorporating a series of clinical trials that span more than two decades.
-We have observed enormous success with our Total Therapy Approach, as described in our numerous publications.
+Total Therapy has been the driving force behind our extensive translational research at the Myeloma Institute, incorporating a series of clinical trials that span more than two decades.
+We have observed enormous success with our Total Therapy Treatment approach, as described in our numerous publications.

-With this advanced knowledge and new therapeutic agents, we are now taking Total Therapy to the next level and improving cure by developing the most effective, patient-specific regimen including:
+With this advanced knowledge and new therapeutic agents, we are now taking Total Therapy to the next level to improve cure rates by developing the most effective, patient-specific regimen including:

 - Harnessing the immune system to overcome resistance to treatment